 Phillip Forrence (Intern Therapist)

-Phillip Forrence is a skilled intern therapist who dedicates himself to helping individuals achieve optimal mental health through a blend of Carl Rogers' client-centered therapy, holistic wellness and mindfulness / compassion practices.
+Phillip Forrence is a skilled intern therapist who dedicates himself to helping individuals achieve optimal mental health through a blend of client-centered therapy, holistic wellness and mindfulness / compassion practices.
 Phil is an intern at the Center for Growth from May 8th, 2023 until August 18th, 2024.

 Phil works to be on the client’s side.
-As much as growth and healing occur in therapy, Phil believes them to be a by-product of deep understanding and awareness of the client’s problems.
+As much as growth and healing occur in therapy, Phil doesn’t try to rush them.
+He believes them to be a by-product of deep understanding and awareness of the client’s problems.
 He’s not there to tell them how to live their lives, but to offer a healthy, compassionate relationship to them.
 The client can then use this healthy, compassionate relationship to explore his or her troubles and heal and grow from them at whatever pace and in whatever direction seems best to him or her.
 Phil has a background in mindfulness and compassion meditation informed by Theravada and Tibetan Buddhism.
 He’s happy to offer practices from these traditions to clients if they so desire them, but by no means pushes them on clients who don’t ask for them.
 Additionally, he has a great understanding that mental health and human flourishing are mediated by many factors including nutrition, sleep habits, exercise, community, heredity, spirituality, medication and more.
 Finally, Phil attempts to remain quite flexible as a practitioner.
 If a client comes to him and wants therapy to be done in a framework that he or she finds attractive, like CBT or DBT for instance, then Phil can incorporate that framework into the sessions.
 Each person has their own path toward healing based on their own internal wisdom.